 - Flood Coverage which is the more comprehensive version of the above and will cover all items that could be lost, destroyed, or damaged by flooding

-- Vacation Home Coverage which would also provide protection for a second home that will still form part of the original policy
+- Vacation Home Coverage would also protect a second home that is still part of the original policy.

-- Kidnap and Ransom coverage covers ransom for members of the family that might fall victim to kidnapping
+- Kidnap and Ransom’s coverage covers ransom for members of the family that might fall victim to kidnapping.

 - Rebuilding to Code for rebuilding if in case a home needs to be reconfigured to conform to building and safety codes

-- Medical Coverage for pets are for animal lovers who will pay for veterinary bills and even temporary lodging
+- Medical Coverage for pets is for animal lovers who will pay for veterinary bills and even temporary lodging.

-- Excess and Umbrella Liability Coverage in the eventuality where the homeowner is sued and there are lawyers’ fees, fines, restitution that need to be reimbursed
+- Excess and Umbrella Liability Coverage if the homeowner is sued, and lawyers’ fees, fines, and restitution must be reimbursed.

-The basic qualification for High-Value Home Insurance, is, of course, the value of one’s home.
+The basic qualification for High-Valued Home Insurance is, of course, the value of one’s home.
 It should be in the avenue not lesser than $750,000.00.
-Although some companies may consider a 300,000 home value as such.
+However, some companies may consider a 300,000 home value as such.
 It should also carry a distinct characteristic making it stand out over typical homes, such as in the case of Heritage Houses.
-It is because the designs and the original materials used in these structures cannot simply be reproduced or bought at hardware stores at present.
+The designs and the original materials used in these structures cannot be reproduced or bought at hardware stores.
 Another condition would be that the design elements are specially designed by an architect or interior designer specific to the home.
-Say, for example, a “green” home with environment-friendly materials and features such as solar-panel roofing that is linked to the centralized heating system.
+Say, for example, a “green” home with environment-friendly materials and features such as solar-panel roofing linked to the centralized heating system.

-Structures apart from the main house will also be accounted for and included in the coverage.
-These include swimming pools, landscape, gazebos, outdoor living areas like a guest room, greenhouse, detached garages, and the like.
-Of course, high-value homes do not come empty and would usually come with expensive or unique contents such as but not limited to expensive or antique furniture, appliances, fixtures, paintings, rugs, jewelry, even a vintage wine collection.
+Apart from the main house, structures will also be accounted for and included in the coverage.
+These include swimming pools, landscapes, gazebos, outdoor living areas like a guest room, greenhouse, detached garages, etc. Of course, high-value homes do not come empty.
+They would usually come with expensive or unique contents, such as but not limited to expensive or antique furniture, appliances, fixtures, paintings, rugs, jewelry, and even a vintage wine collection.

-But safe to say, the most sure-fire way to determine whether or not one’s home qualifies, is of course talk with High-Value Home insurers.
-They will be more than glad to send highly qualified personnel that will provide on-the-spot evaluation, assessment, and value estimation of the home including the items found inside.
-This free service is referred to as “Risk consulting/home inspection” and covers onsite inspection while discussing with potential clients the appropriate level of coverage and the various ways to mitigate risks.
+But safe to say the most sure-fire way to determine whether or not one’s home qualifies is, of course, to talk with High-Valued Home insurers.
+They will be more than glad to send highly qualified personnel that will provide on-the-spot evaluation, assessment, and value estimation of the home, including the items found inside.
+This free service is called “Risk consulting/home inspection.”
+It covers onsite inspection while discussing with potential clients the appropriate level of coverage and the various ways to mitigate risks.

 Lessons from the California WIldfires

 The 2018 Woolsey Fire in the vicinity of Los Angeles and the Camp Fire In Butte County resulted in the demise of some 90 people, while around 20,000 structures spread across 250,000 acres were reduced to ash and soot.
-In monetary values, Cal Fire reports fire suppression costs of $432 million.
-Insurance claims have topped $12 billion coming from some 40,000 claims, more than a fourth were residential and most were a total loss.
-Pacific Gas and Electric Company or PG&E settled with wildfire victims for a whopping $13.5 billion.
+In monetary value, Cal Fire reports fire suppression costs of $432 million.
+Insurance claims have topped $12 billion from some 40,000 claims.
+More than a fourth were residential, and most were a total loss.
+Pacific Gas and Electric Company PG&E settled with wildfire victims for $13.5 billion.

 To date, millions of American families opt to live in the wildland-urban interface where the urbanscape meets forests and grasslands.
 It is estimated that a third of US homes are in these scenic zones and make up an ideal home not too far from the comforts of the city but offers a calm, quiet surrounding free from all the noise.
 In California alone, 1.7 million houses out of the 3 million built in these areas have been declared highly prone to wildfires.
 The tendency is for home insurers to increase premiums attributed to a higher level of risk.
-Homeowners, instead of securing the right amount of insurance coverage, tend to just cut back, leaving their homes underinsured and worst, just skip out on securing protection altogether.
+Instead of securing the right amount of insurance coverage, homeowners tend to cut back, leaving their homes underinsured and, worst, skipping out on securing protection altogether.

-Many instances of disasters, not just wildfires, can be attributed to global warming and changing environmental conditions brought about by widespread urbanization and irresponsible citizenship.
-In short, calamities are inevitable and will just be a question of when and how severe.
-One’s home is more often than not, one’s greatest and most precious asset.
-It may not necessarily be in terms of monetary value, but one where memories are made and kept.
-It’s where family and friends converge and where one can seek refuge and solace in the face of everyday stress and challenges.
-You owe it to your family and to yourself to secure an asset that is a fruit of hard work and perseverance.
+Many disasters, not just wildfires, can be attributed to global warming and changing environmental conditions brought about by widespread urbanization and irresponsible citizenship.
+In short, calamities are inevitable and will be a question of when and how severe.
+One’s home is, more often than not, one’s greatest and most precious asset.
+It may not necessarily be monetary value but one where memories are made and kept.
+It’s where family and friends converge, and one can seek refuge and solace in everyday stress and challenges.
+You owe it to your family and yourself to secure an asset that is the fruit of hard work and perseverance.